What is a Retina Specialist?

 - Retina-Vitreous fellowship - 1 or 2 years

-Retina specialists diagnose retinal and vitreous diseases through a detailed eye examination using highly technical equipment and testing.
+Retina specialists diagnose retinal diseases using highly technical equipment and testing.
 They work in both hospitals and clinics treating a wide variety of eye conditions in both adults and children.

-Retina specialists treat conditions ranging from age-related macular degeneration to retinal detachment and cancers of the eye.
-They also treat patients who have experienced severe eye trauma and consult on cases where there are hereditary diseases of the eye.
+Retina specialists treat conditions ranging from age-related macular degeneration and retinal detachment to cancers of the eye.
+They also treat patients who have experienced severe eye trauma as well as children and adults with hereditary diseases of the eye.